AdityaSeth0905/CGPAI/README.md

 3. Keep track of all the equipment and events

 Libraries Used:
-1. Tkinter
+1. Tkinter   [import tkinter as tk]
-2. Customtkinter
+2. Customtkinter [pip install customtkinter]
-3. OpenCV
+3. OpenCV [pip install opencv-python]
-4. PIL
+4. PIL [pip install Pillow]
-5. mysql.connector
+5. mysql.connector [pip install mysql-connector-python]

 Why the libraries:
 1. Tkinter: To create a interface for the ai code.